perrykaufman/sabetha-timer/readme.md

 # Sabetha Timer

-(work in progress)

-This is a timer for the [Sabetha](https://wiki.guildwars2.com/wiki/Sabetha_the_Saboteur) raid boss in Guild Wars 2.
-Every 30 seconds a canon spawns to the north, east, south, or west.
-This is hard for new players to keep track of, so this timer can be used to provide a text to speech call out announcing the spawn of each canon.
-Call outs will occur 10 seconds in advance and at the time of the canon spawn.
+This is a web application can be used to help defeat the [Sabetha](https://wiki.guildwars2.com/wiki/Sabetha_the_Saboteur) raid boss in Guild Wars 2.
+Every 30 seconds, canons that fire at the players appear to the north, east, south, or west of the boss platform in a predictable order.
+This timer uses text to speech to call out when the canons appear that players can leave at the correct time to destroy them.

 ## Guide
 ```
 # install dependencies
 yarn install

-# building the project
+# build the project
 yarn build
-# the project is built by webpack and output in the dist directory
+# the project is built by webpack and output in the /dist directory

 # run webpack development server at localhost:7700
 yarn dev